-This is a full service based stay in excellent accommodation.
 Daily trail rides offer the opportunity to explore the puszta (or great plains) of Hungary.
-There is also an option to have lessons in the sand arena during the stay.
+There is also an option to have lessons in the arena during the stay.

 The well-schooled and willing horses, a mix of Hungarian half-blood, Kisbéri and Arab/TB are ridden in English tack.
-Conveniently located not far from Budapest, this based stay is ideal for riders looking for a more relaxing holiday than the Puszta Trail, with less riding hours and optional sightseeing tours.
-The terrain includes open plains, ideal for long canters, and forests varied with flowery meadows.
-We explore hidden tracks and small traditional farms in the Kiskunság National Parkold (a world heritage site) with its pastoral life and cattle breeding customs.
+This based stay is ideal for riders looking for a more relaxing holiday than the Puszta Trail, with less riding hours and optional sightseeing tours.
+There are optional excursions to Budapest and the Bábolna National Stud Farm as well as wine tasting.
+This is a good option for those who wish to do a bit more than ride.
 Lessons are aimed at intermediate level riders who want to develop a more advanced partnership with horses using good technique rather than force.
 Comfortable overnight accommodation is at the farm, with double rooms with en-suite bathrooms.
 There is a pond suitable for swimming in on site for those who would like to take a cooling dip.

 There is also a 7 night trail option available called the Puszta Trail.